 - Rub in the saltpetre (or curing salt) and leave aside for 3 to 4 hours.

-- Make a mixture of salt and lime juice and rub it on the tongue.
-Also add in the peppercorns, cinnamon, cloves and khat if you want.
+- After 4 hours, make a mixture of salt and lime juice and rub it on the tongue.
+Also add in the peppercorns, cinnamon and cloves.
+Add khat (cathechu powder) if you want to (We don't find it necessary).

 - Leave the tongue aside for 2 to 7 days.
 Or if you want, turn it over everyday and prick it with the fork so more of the juices get absorbed.